-NOTES TO STATEMENTS OF CASH RECEIPTS AND DISBURSEMENTS FOR THE FISCAL YEARS ENDED JUNE 30, 2020 AND 2019
+NOTES TO STATEMENTS OF CASH RECEIPTS AND DISBURSEMENTS FOR THE FISCAL YEARS ENDED JUNE 30, 2021 AND 2020 least 2.25 times the maximum aggregate principal and interest requirement in any bond year for all outstanding Revenue Bonds.

 4. BONDS (Continued)